haaris292/cparcel/README.md

 Once activated successfully, **restart** all the stale services.

-Check below path for,
-script logs:
-/home/$user/parcel-logs
-Cloudera parcel logs:
-/var/log/cloudera-scm-server
+For script logs check : /home/$user/parcel-logs.
+For cloudera parcel logs : /var/log/cloudera-scm-server.

 ## Configure CDH services to use GCS connector